DIDIHBABS/time_series_forcasting/README.md

-# Advanced Forecasting and Anomaly detection on Time Series
+# Time Series Forecasting and Anomaly detection in Python

-This repository is a Series on Forecasting and Anomaly detection in python featuring various algorithms with end-to-end deployment using Fast API ...
+This repository explores various techniques, including ARMA, ARIMA, Facebook Prophet, KNN, XGBoost, Random Forest and LSTM, for analysis, forecasting, and anomaly detection.
+It  features end-to-end deployment using Fast API and Streamlit

-## Featured Models
-- ARMA
-- ARIMA
-- Prophet
-- KNN
-- RadomForest
-- XGBoost and Neural Nertworks

  Some of the models are adopted from  [ Advanced Forecasting with Python ](https://link.springer.com/book/10.1007/978-1-4842-7150-6) by Joos Korstanje (Apress, 2021),